ReidsGuides.com

 An RV vacation combines the best parts of European travel—visiting the great art cities, driving the countryside, exploring villages and vineyards, and discovering hidden mountain meadows where you can indulge in show tunes—without the usual expense.

 These days, double rooms in dowdy two-star European hotel cost about $130 per night.
-Add a midsize car rental ($470 per week) and you're spending a minimum of $200 per day for a couple, $280 for a family of four (assuming the kids stay in the parents' room).
+Add a midsize car rental ($470 per week) and you're spending a minimum of $200 per day for a couple, or $280 for a family of four (assuming the kids stay in the parents' room).

 It's not just the savings.
 You also get all the cultural benefits of leaving the standard tourist route and hobnobbing with others who have ditched minibars for camp stores and traded pillow mints for tent poles.
 It's a great way to strike up fast friendships with vacationing Europeans.